University of Tennessee, Knoxville, TN

 12.5 points – recommendations for next year’s crop

 Each team will be divided at random into two groups in order to handle one of two different problem situations.
 Following completion of the first problem, the groups will switch problems and repeat the procedure.
-Each participant will evaluate the same two problems.
+Each graduate level contestant will evaluate the same two problems.
+If possible, undergraduate contestants could compete in a farmer problem.
+This will be decided by the host once team names are submitted on July 4, 2026.
 Alternates and other individuals will be equally divided between the two groups.
 The assigned judge and farmer will independently score each participant from a predetermined scoring sheet with assigned points for each statement, compare scores, and adjust if necessary.
 Prior to the contest, judges and farmers will be tested to ensure that the scorers will give equivalent scores within each individual field problem.
-Each field problem will be worth 50 points and to obtain the participants score, the two scores will be added for a maximum of 100 points.
+Each field problem will be worth 50 points and to obtain the participants’ score, the two scores will be added for a maximum of 100 points.

 This team or individual event will be an agronomic related problem and the contestants will not be advised of the area to study prior to the contest.
 The mystery event will count toward the team score and individual scores.